nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

            * Did the initial refactoring from AddressBook to TaskManager in main <br>
            * Did refractoring from Person to Task in main <br>
            * Wrote a method for checking overdue task in TaskCard <br>
+           * Create most of the test case to increase Coverall <br>

 -----